 ^ Also found in the “grab-bag” section of the store were these serving utensils.

-^ I especially love these stainless steel and plastic (likely bakelite) pieces, decorated with the atomic starburst motif that is characteristic to the 50s design.
-These are nice and heavy and feel so good in the hand.
+^ I especially love these stainless steel and wood pieces, decorated with the atomic star motif that is characteristic to the 50s design.
+They are “Marcrest Ebony Elegance Starburst” pieces and are nice and heavy and feel so good in the hand.

 ^ These silver-plated tongs are not so much my style, but they came in the same bag as the items above.
 I’ll keep them because they’ll make a very handy serving tool for salad at a buffet table.